Submissions to TGA on heat-not-burn tobacco products

 We need your voice.
 We’re urging the Therapeutic Goods Administration (TGA) to reject a proposal from Philip Morris International (PMI) – big tobacco – to…

-A comprehensive review of the major issues in smoking and health in Australia, compiled by the Cancer Council Victoria.
+A comprehensive review of the major issues in smoking and health in Australia, compiled by Cancer Council Victoria.

 QuitCoach is free, and has helped thousands to achieve their goal of becoming a nonsmoker.